 Our solar hot water systems can be fitted by an authorised and accredited Energy

 Matters installer.
 You can install the unit yourself, but the services of an authorised installer must be used if you wish to claim government rebates and if you wish to gain the maximum efficiency from the system.

 The collectors will need to face the equator which means if you live in the Southern Hemisphere, such as Australia, then your unit will be positioned in a north, north westerly or north easterly position.
 The installer will call to discuss the installation with you prior to any work being done on your home.

-Typically a single 300 litre system will adequately service a home of between 4 to 8 people comfortably, however, larger systems are available for very large households or multiple systems can be installed.
+Typically a single 300 litre system will adequately service a home of between 4 to 6 people comfortably; but bigger systems are available for very large households – or multiple systems can be installed.
 All systems come with an electric booster as standard or optional gas booster; ensuring hot water 24 hours a day, regardless of weather conditions.

 A base installation rate includes the solar hot water system being installed on a pitched metal roof facing north with appropriate surface area available.
 Additional costs will be incurred for a flat or tiled roof; any equipment upgrades and extended warranties.

 What happens if the system is damaged in a storm or by accident?

 If your collector or tank unit is damaged in a storm or by accident then your household

 insurance should cover it (you’ll need to confirm with your insurance company).
 Only the parts of the system that are damaged will need to be replaced.
 However, rest assured that the solar hot water system components we sell have been selected to withstand Australia’s harsh conditions year after year.

 What electricity or gas tariff should my system be connected to?